Vishnuvardhanburugu/Digital_tape/README.md

 ## Future Work
 - Level 2: Camera calibration and lens distortion removal
 - Level 3: Non-rigid transformations such as Thin Plate Spline

+- Note: Images are stored under data/raw and data/reference and can be viewed via Raw/Download on GitHub.